petermingione/Central-Park-Zoo-Kiosk/README.md

-# petermingione.com
+# CentralParkZooKiosk
-This is a complete back up of my personal website.
+This is an interactive piece of software designed to be a kiosk for The New York Central Park Zoo.
+Click on ENTER, then explore the zoo.